shenwei356/seqkit/.github/issue_template.md

 - [ ] Please copy and paste the command you ran and the error information if reported.
 - [ ] It would be more helpful to provide as much information as you can:
+    - [ ] Are you running on a personal computer or a server?
+    - [ ] What's the operating system, and how much RAM (memory) is available?
     - [ ] Show the types and sizes of input files with `file xxx` and `ls -lh xxx`.
     - [ ] Show some lines of input files with `head -n 5 xxx` or `zcat xxx.gz | head -n 5`.
 - [ ] Provide a reproducible example.
     - [ ] Has this problem happened many times?
     - [ ] Or it only failed with this input file or/and these command/parameters.